Charlemagne: Political background and ancestry

 By the 6th century, the western Germanic tribe of the Franks had been Christianised; this was largely instigated by the conversion of King Clovis I to Catholicism.
-The Franks had established a kingdom in Gaul in the wake of the Fall of the Western Roman Empire.
+The Franks established a kingdom in Gaul following the Fall of the Western Roman Empire.
 This kingdom, Francia, grew to encompass nearly all of present-day France and Switzerland, along with parts of modern Germany and the Low Countries under the rule of the Merovingian dynasty.
 Francia was often divided under different Merovingian kings, due to the partible inheritance practised by the Franks.
 The late 7th century saw a period of war and instability following the murder of King Childeric II, which led to factional struggles among the Frankish aristocrats.

 Pepin of Herstal, mayor of the palace of Austrasia, ended the strife between various kings and their mayors with his 687 victory at the Battle of Tertry.
 Pepin was the grandson of two important figures of Austrasia: Arnulf of Metz and Pepin of Landen.
 The mayors of the palace had gained influence as the Merovingian kings' power waned following divisions of the kingdom and several succession crises.
 Pepin was eventually succeeded by his son Charles, later known as Charles Martel.
 Charles did not support a Merovingian successor upon the death of King Theuderic IV in 737, leaving the throne vacant.
 He made plans to divide the kingdom between his sons Carloman and Pepin the Short, who succeeded him after his death in 741.
 The brothers placed the Merovingian Childeric III on the throne in 743.
-In 744 Pepin married Bertrada, a member of an influential noble family.
-In 747 Carloman abdicated and entered a monastery in Rome.
+In 744, Pepin married Bertrada, a member of an influential noble family.
+In 747, Carloman abdicated and entered a monastery in Rome.
 He had at least two sons; the elder, Drogo, took his place.